walisc/WPooW/docs/PageTypes-PostType.md

     Description:
         Used to register a method that is called before a Custom PostType query is run.
 This is useful if you want to modify the query in any way, for instance, change the return order.
-        The method you pass in needs to expect a wp_query objet.
+        The method you pass in needs to expect a wp_query object.
 No need to return the wp_query object as it is passed by reference.

-    Paramters:
+    Parameters:
         $method:
             Type: string
             Description: Method to call in the class or global scope